-- 4.1.IFRS15 Revenue from Contracts with Customers has been adopted in the accounts.
+IFRS15 Revenue from Contracts with Customers has been adopted in the accounts.
 The Combined Authority (CA) administers a prepaid ticket scheme.
 The CA receives revenues from prepaid ticket sales which are then pooled and distributed to operators based on passenger journey and usage data collected.
 Under IFRS15 the net income from the scheme is included in the CA's revenue account within Transport Services.
-The total payment to operators was £20.3m in 2021/22 (£8.2m in 2020/21).
-There was a significant increase in payment to operators in 2021/22 in comparison to the previous year, reflecting the fact that there has been a partial recovery from the impact due to Covid-19 in the previous year. - 4.2.
-The directorate of Strategy, Policy and Communications has been split into two directorates, Strategy, Communication and Policing and Policy Development during 2021/22.
-The prior year comparative gross expenditure and gross income were restated in line with the new structure.
-This has no impact on the overall net costs of services.
-Policing Services form part of the Policing fund which are disclosed separately, this only applies from 2021/22 onwards. - 4.3.
+The total payment to operators was £27m in 2022/23 (£20.3m in 2021/22).

 The objective of the Expenditure and Funding Analysis (EFA) is to demonstrate how the funding available to the CA for the year has been used in providing services in comparison with those resources consumed in accordance with general accepted accounting practices.
 It also shows how this expenditure is allocated for decision making purposes between the CA's directorates.
 Income and expenditure accounted for under generally accepted accounting practices is presented more fully in the Comprehensive Income and Expenditure Statement.